Are you ready to Quit smoking?

 Younger looking skin

 Hypnotherapy for smoking is just one of the ways you can quit for good and fully embrace the benefits of being a non-smoker.
-Please read on to find out more on what happens when you stop smoking, and what to expect as soon as you stop, and several years down the line.
+Please read on to find out more on what happens when you Quit Smoking, and what to expect as soon as you stop, and several years down the line.

 Amount of time since your last cigarette: Effects on your body:

 20 minutes Your blood pressure and heart rate will return to normal.